MB-Hilo/JS-web-component/README.md

-# JS-web-component
+# Web component example

-Example of a vanilla JS web component
+- show what vanila JS can do as a web component
+- add some CSS effects